Go back to all articles

 • Max HTTP Requests: Test the system’s capacity to process large volumes of web requests effectively.

 Testing with concurrent users provides insights into the system’s ability to handle diverse user actions within the same timeframe.
 It is an effective strategy for identifying bottlenecks and ensuring consistent performance under realistic conditions.
+Learn more about what is concurrency testing.

 Simultaneous User Testing